Avira Review: Quick Expert Summary

 - Coverage across 5 devices.

-This package is a really good value — it covers 5 devices for a little bit less than Norton 360, although Norton’s premium plans provide features like live dark web monitoring, comprehensive parental controls, and identity theft protections, which make it a more full-featured internet security program.
+This package is a really good value at $59.99 / year.
+It covers 5 devices by default for a little bit less than Norton 360, although Norton’s premium plans provide features like live dark web monitoring, comprehensive parental controls, and identity theft protections, which make it a more full-featured internet security program.
 That said, Avira does let you extend coverage to up to 25 devices for an additional cost, making it a good choice for larger families.

 Overall, Avira Prime is Avira’s best value plan — you get a ton of great features for a very competitive price.